 An Arts and Crafts Project to Help Homeless Families

-Houses for Change is an award-winning educational crafts project to raise awareness of homelessness and raise funds for any homeless shelter, food bank or other charity.
+Houses for Change is a fun, educational crafts project to raise awareness of homelessness and raise funds for any homeless shelter, food bank or other charity.

 Using arts supplies, children decorate pre-ordered house-shaped cardboard boxes to look like a house.
 Participants take their boxes home and in the following weeks fill them with change.
 On a selected date, families bring their filled boxes back to the organization that arranged the project for a communal donation to any homeless-related or other charity they select.